dwyl/home/README.md

 And all the delightful pressure/stress that comes with bundles of joy. 😂

 We therefore have _several additional_ “***stakeholders***” and requirements for the house.
+-->

 ## Childcare

 Childcare is a challenge all parents face.
 In our case we live ~400km from our parents/in-laws, so regular grandparent care is not feasible for us the way it is for many other families.
 Ditto for aunts and uncles.
 So we are pretty much “on our own”.
 This is both good, because it forces us to resolve the challenge creatively on our own, and obviously bad because our children spend far too little time with their extended family. 😢

 I refer to childcare as a “challenge” for the simple reason that if we want to continue working on anything for our company/business, that involves the adults spending decent chunks of uninterrupted focus time at a computer.
-Computer focus time is not compatible with toddlers that are curious, constantly moving and _loud_.
+Computer focus time
+is not compatible with toddlers that are curious, constantly moving and _loud_.

 ## “Traditional” Childcare

-I use the quotes around the word “traditional” to emphasise that this is a _very_ recent societal construct of “modern” (post-industrial revolution) society.
-Much like the “traditions” of Santa Clause, Halloween, or Valentine’s Day, they all serve a very specific _commercial_ purpose beyond their original cultural significance.
+I use the quotes around the word “traditional” to emphasize that this is a _very_ recent societal construct of “modern” (post-industrial revolution) society.
+Much like the “traditions”
+of Santa Clause 🎅
+Halloween 🎃
+or Valentine’s Day 🌹❤️
+they all serve a very specific _commercial_ purpose beyond their original cultural significance.

-Taking one’s children to an institution that is professionally run by people outside of one’s family and leaving the children with them for  08:30 - 17:00 each day so that _both_ parents can go to work, is a _very_ recent  - and arguably societally undesirable - phenomena.
+Taking one’s children to an institution that is professionally run by people outside of one’s family and leaving the children with them for  08:30 - 17:00 each day s o that _both_ parents can go to work, is a _very_ recent - and arguably _societally undesirable_ - phenomena.
 However because it has existed as a social norm for the past couple of generations, most people don’t question it.
 The same way _most_ people don’t question burning non-renewable fossil fuels for basic transport, heating or food production. ⛽️🔥😢

 Just like we need to